bisturi/bisturi/docs/reference/08_sequences.md

-Until now we created a fixed count of fields and packets.
-But if we need a list of them?
+Until now we created a *fixed count* of fields and packets.
-Take this simple packet

 ```python
 >>> from bisturi.packet import Packet